-Table 3-3 VCS environment variables (continued) Environment Variable Definition and Default Value VCS_GAB_TIMEOUT_SECS Timeout in seconds for HAD to send heartbeats to GAB under normal system load conditions.
+Table 3-3 VCS environment variables (continued) Environment Variable Definition and Default Value VCS_GAB_TIMEOUT Timeout in milliseconds for HAD to send heartbeats to GAB.
+Default: 30000 (denotes 30 seconds) Range: 30000 to 300000 (denotes 30 seconds to 300 seconds) If you set VCS_GAB_TIMEOUT to a value outside the range, the value is automatically reset to 30000 or 300000, depending on the proximity of the value to the lower limit or upper limit of the range.
+For example, the value is reset to 30000 if you specify 22000 and to 300000 if you specify 400000.
+Irrespective of the values set, VCS_GAB_TIMEOUT_SECS overrides VCS_GAB_TIMEOUT if both are specified.
+Note: If the specified timeout is exceeded, GAB kills HAD, and all active service groups on the system are disabled.
+VCS_GAB_TIMEOUT_SECS Timeout in seconds for HAD to send heartbeats to GAB under normal system load conditions.
 Default: 30 seconds Range: 30 seconds to 300 seconds If you set VCS_GAB_TIMEOUT_SECS to a value outside the range, the value is automatically reset to 30 or 300, depending on the proximity of the value to the lower limit or upper limit of the range.
 For example, the value is reset to 30 if you specify 22 and to 300 if you specify 400.
 Irrespective of the values set, VCS_GAB_TIMEOUT_SECS overrides VCS_GAB_TIMEOUT if both are specified.
 Note: If the specified timeout is exceeded, GAB kills HAD, and all active service groups on the system are disabled.

-VCS_GAB_PEAKLOAD_TIMEOUT_SECS Timeout in seconds for HAD to send heartbeats to GAB under peak system load conditions.
+Table 3-3 VCS environment variables (continued) Environment Variable Definition and Default Value VCS_GAB_PEAKLOAD_TIMEOUT_SECS Timeout in seconds for HAD to send heartbeats to GAB under peak system load conditions.
 Default: 30 seconds Range: 30 seconds to 300 seconds To set the GAB tunables in adaptive mode, you must set VCS_GAB_PEAKLOAD_TIMEOUT_SECS to a value that exceeds VCS_GAB_TIMEOUT_SECS.
 If you set VCS_GAB_PEAKLOAD_TIMEOUT_SECS to a value that is lower than VCS_GAB_TIMEOUT_SECS, it is reset to VCS_GAB_TIMEOUT_SECS.
 Note: If the specified timeout is exceeded, GAB kills HAD, and all active service groups on the system are disabled.
 VCS_GAB_RMTIMEOUT Timeout in milliseconds for HAD to register with GAB.
 Default: 200000 (denotes 200 seconds) If you set VCS_GAB_RMTIMEOUT to a value less than 200000, the value is automatically reset to 200000.
-See "About GAB client registration monitoring" on page 604.

-VCS environment variables (continued)

-Definition and Default Value

-Controls the GAB behavior when VCS_GAB_RMTIMEOUT exceeds.

-You can set the value as follows:

-panic-GAB panics the system

-SYSLOG-GAB logs an appropriate message

-Default: SYSLOG

-See "About GAB client registration monitoring" on page 604.

-Set this variable to designate the amount of time the hashadow process waits (sleep time) before restarting HAD.
+See "About GAB client registration monitoring" on page 584.
+VCS_GAB_RMACTION Controls the GAB behavior when VCS_GAB_RMTIMEOUT exceeds.
+You can set the value as follows: panic-GAB panics the system SYSLOG-GAB logs an appropriate message Default: SYSLOG See "About GAB client registration monitoring" on page 584.
+VCS_HAD_RESTART_TIMEOUT Set this variable to designate the amount of time the hashadow process waits (sleep time) before restarting HAD.
+Default: 0 VCS_LOG Root directory for log files and temporary files.

-Default: 0

-Root directory for log files and temporary files.

 You must not set this variable to "" (empty string).

-Default: /var/VRTSvcs

-Note: If this variable is added or modified, you must reboot the system to apply the changes.
+Default: /var/VRTSvcs Note: If this variable is added or modified, you must reboot the system to apply the changes.